 5.2.5.1 Requirements for Energy related information

-REQ-ENERGY_INFO-FUN-1: The 3GPP management system shall be able to allow its authorized consumers to associate energy supply information and energy related information, i.e., carbon emission, renewable energy and/or non-renewable energy related information, related to the Network Elements, to be utilized within the 3GPP system.
+REQ-ENERGY_INFO-FUN-1: The 3GPP management system shall be able to allow its authorized consumers to associate the energy supply information, i.e., carbon emission, renewable energy and/or non-renewable energy related information, related to the Network Elements, to be utilized within the 3GPP system.

-REQ-ENERGY_INFO-FUN-2: The 3GPP management system shall have the capability allowing its authorized consumers to request to collect energy related information such as energy consumption and efficiency measurements and/or KPIs, carbon emission, and renewable energy related information for the Network Elements.
+REQ-ENERGY_INFO-FUN-2: The 3GPP management system shall have the capability allowing its authorized consumers to consume energy related information (such as energy consumption and efficiency measurements and/or KPIs, the energy supply information)for the Network Elements and Network Functions.